 How Can I Learn to Relax While Fighting Breast Cancer?

-There are a number of exercises that you can do to relax during your breast cancer fight.
-These exercises include breathing, muscle and mind relaxation, relaxation to music, and biofeedback.
-A few that you can try are listed below.
-First, be sure that you have a quiet location that is free of distractions, a comfortable body position (sit or recline on a chair or sofa) and a good state of mind.
+There are a number of things you can do to relax during your breast cancer fight.
+Deep breathing, muscle and mind relaxation, listening to music, and biofeedback can help.
+Try some of the techniques below.
+But first, be sure you have a quiet location that’s free of distractions, that you’re comfortable (sit or recline on a chair or sofa), and that you're in good state of mind.
 Try to block out worries and distracting thoughts.

 What Are Some Effective Relaxation Exercises?